volontario/volontario-server/README.md

 | userId | `hexstring` | Attendee |
 | from | `microtimestamp` | Attending from |
 | to | `microtimestamp` | Attending to |

+### `PATCH /events/:id`
+Updates the given field of an event.
+See Notes for more information.

 ### `DELETE /events`
 Deletes events that match the appropriate fields (described in the above `POST`).
 If no field is given i.e. everything is to be deleted, the API will throw an error *unless* it is given a `notVague` override with the value `true`.